| Read Time: 9 minutes

 Camp Lejeune Attorney Fees Should Be Capped At 20% or 25%

-Accordingly, if your Camp Lejeune claim is resolved without litigation, the attorney’s fee is 20% of the settlement.
+If your Camp Lejeune claim is resolved without litigation, the attorney’s fee is 20% of the settlement.
 And if your claim is resolved after filing a lawsuit, the attorney’s fee is 25% of the total amount recovered.

 Three Reasons For Capping Fees At 25%